Lia-droid/Lia-droid/README.md

 Hi, I’m Lia da Graca (@Lia-droid)

-Project Manager.
-My work focuses on:
+I am a Project manager working on Artificial Intelligence applied to critical care, public health, and strategic preparedness for outbreaks, disasters, and defence-related scenarios.

-• AI-driven ICU triage, mortality, and length of stay prediction
+My research includes:

-• Large-scale public health datasets (e.g., SRAG / INFLUD – Brazil)
+• AI-driven ICU triage and resource allocation
-• Reproducible computational methods and decision-support systems
+• Predictive modeling using national-scale health datasets
-• Strategic applications of AI and quantum technologies driven approaches in defence contexts
+• Reproducible computational infrastructures for translational decision support

-I am the Research Lead in Quantum Technologies and Vice Lead of AI at the Laboratory of Simulations and Scenarios (LSC),
+• Transition from classical AI to Quantum AI approaches, including quantum-enhanced time-series prediction and hybrid Qu-AI algorithms

-Naval War School (EGN-Brazil), working on foresight, defence-related scenarios, and complex systems under stress.
+I am currently exploring and developing quantum-inspired and variational quantum models (e.g., QLSTM / VQC-based architectures) as part of this transition.

-Currently working on peer-reviewed articles, postdoctoral project and method-oriented research projects.
+Currently developing my project for post-doctoral research, scientific articles and method-oriented research frameworks.

 📫 Contact: lia.systemslab@gmail.com

 <!---
 Lia-droid/Lia-droid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.